outwave-io/web-app-smart-contracts/README.md

-# Basic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+# Getting started
+This project uses husky to lint on pre-commit.
+You can always skip it with `git commit --no-verify`.

+- startup the local hardhat node run: `npx hardhat node`
+- compile to generate artifacts: `npx hardhat compile`
+- deploy outwave contracts and setup, in a separate terminal: `npx hardhat outwave:deploy:createlock --network localhost`

+## Hardhat
+This project uses Hardhat.
-Try running some of the following tasks:
+Try running some of the following tasks and always refer to official documentation for:

 ```shell
 npx hardhat accounts